 5: Repair it.
 If you have the money to invest, you might be able to make a bit of a profit if you perform some minor repairs.
 If it functions, or if it is nonfunctional but has minor work to get it fixed, you can potentially sell it or trade it in for more value than you would if it was broken.
 Be sure to do your research before you spend money on repairs!
 You don't want to dump $1500 into repairs only to find you can now sell it for $300 more than you could before.

-6: For those who are mechanically inclined, you can always keep the junk car to do something with.
+6: For those who are mechanically inclined, you can always keep the junker to do something with.
 It can be a father-son project, for example, tearing down and rebuilding it.
 It could be re-purposed in any number of ways.
-Your imagination is limitless if you don't worry about the value of the old vehicle.
-This is especially true of mostly-valueless old cars or, in the case of a rebuild, classic cars that can use some work.
+Your imagination is limitless if you don't worry about its value.
+This is especially true of mostly-valueless old automobiles or, in the case of a rebuild, classic cars that can use some work.

 When dealing with list price, you will often see the term "blue book value" thrown around.
 This is the listed value according to the Kelley Blue Book.
 What is the KBB and why is it the authority on auto prices?

 In 1918 Les Kelley was one of the original use car salesmen.
 In order to keep track of inventory he would buy and sell, he started making a list of each one and the values he would buy and sell it for.
-He sent this information to various banks and dealerships, and it quickly became the go-to reference for used car prices.
+He sent this information to various banks and dealerships, and it quickly became the go-to price reference.
 The first version of the book itself was published in 1926.

 Today the Kelley Blue Book can still be found published each year, but the more useful reference is their website.
 They keep all of the information, constantly up to date, on the Kelley Blue Book website.
 At any time, you can visit the site to look up how much you should pay for any given make, model and year.
-You can also look up approximately how much your vehicle is worth.
-This is an invaluable resource both for dealers and for consumers.
+You can also look up approximately how much any automobile is worth.
+This is an invaluable resource both for buyers and sellers.